SWG-Source/auth-site/html/swgsourceclient/README.txt

-Configured client goes here in swgsourceclient folder as a comprfessed file
+Configured client goes here in swgsourceclient folder as a compressed file